 - Save changes

-There you go, after changing this, you should be able to see your screen in normal position.
+There you go, after changing this, you should be able to see your screen in a normal position.
 But if even changing the orientation doesn’t get the job done, try the final solution listed below.

 3. Update drivers